Wines of Terroir.

 [5] Many viruses can debilitate grape varieties, but in the self-crossing process the virus is not transmitted to the progeny, and the particular debilitating issue (at least in some selections) will disappear in a couple of generations.

-[7] We have successfully identified 65 white variants of self-crossed Sérine seedlings and have planted in 2023 approximately two acres of “mixed whites” reflecting that mix.
+[6] We have successfully identified 65 white variants of self-crossed Sérine seedlings and have planted in 2023 approximately two acres of “mixed whites” reflecting that mix.
 Each variant is slightly different from the other; some are spicier/more peppery, others more floral.
 We have high hopes that this will produce a wine of unique complexity.
-A similar block of approximately 60 self-crossed red variants has been planted Winter 2024/25 and the Tibouren self-crosses continue to be studied.
-(It is crucial that we establish that these emergent biotypes are in fact fruitful and have agronomic utility.
-“Male” offspring, for example, are sterile and “female” biotypes are likely somewhat less fruitful than the typical hermaphrodite issue.
+A similar block of approximately 60 self-crossed red variants was planted in Winter 2024, alongside a block of “proper” Sérine.